Developer Reference Dongle Free Security

-To get full functionality from ENCX you will need to use either a hardware dongle or a software dongle, this a security file that contains machine specific information.
+To get full functionality from ENCX you will need to purchase either a hardware dongle or a software dongle to licence it.
+The software dongle is a security file that contains machine specific information.
 We call the security file mechanism "dongle free security" (DFS).
-It is a bit like the "activation" of operating systems that Microsoft uses.

-To get a DFS file, you will need to supply us with the machine specific information.
-The ENCX library object property DFSInstallationId returns a string with this information.
+To get a DFS file, you will need to supply us with machine specific information from the PC where ENCX is to be used.
+The ENCX Library object property DFSInstallationId returns a string with this information.
 This string should be sent to Chersoft so that we can send you back a DFS file.
-See the sample Installation ID.
+Alternatively, you can run either of the two samples that demonstrate how to get the installation identifier.

 If more than one hardware change is made on the PC where the DFS file is used, then it is likely that a new DFS file will be needed.
 Encoded into the DFS file is a transaction identifier.
 If a new DFS file is needed then it is important that the old DFS file is left in place so that the DFSInstallationId function can obtain this transaction identifier and we can determine that the request is for a renewal rather than a new licence.

 You will need dongles or DFS files for each developer and for each end-user of your application.
 It might therefore be useful to expose the value of DFSInstallationId in your application so that DFS files can be supplied to your end users.
-Alternatively you could write a small utility to give to your end users to obtain this information, maybe by modifying the sample.
+Alternatively you could write a small utility to give to your end users to obtain this information, maybe by modifying one of the samples.

 DFSFileName